What is a differential equation?

 First we should note that adding the general solution to the related homogenous equation to our solution will not change the solution (because it gives zero when put in the equation).

-So our general solution to a non-homogenous equation will be of the form GS=CF+PI, where the solution to the related non-homogenous equation is called the complementary function.
+So our general solution to a non-homogenous equation will be of the form GS=CF+PI, where the solution to the related homogenous equation is now called the complementary function.

 We find the particular integral relevant to the RHS of the equation by using a trial function, which is essentially a guess at the solution in the correct form, with constants in to be determined.